Neutralization titers reveal the structure of polyclonal antibody responses: Discussion

 We have illustrated how fluctuations in neutralization titers within a cohort reveal the structure of antibody immune responses.
 This structure can inform us about immune robustness \cite{Mayer2015,Lee2019b, Schnaack2021, Greaney2021b, MunozAlia2021, Chardes2022} and {help us predict evolutionary trajectories during virus-immune coevolution \cite{Mayer2016b, Lassig2017, Lassig2020, Marchi2021, Chardes2023}}: narrow responses may be susceptible to viral escape through single-point mutations \cite{Starr2020, Greaney2021a, Cao2022, Cao2022b}, limiting the durability and breadth of protection.
 In contrast, broadly polyclonal responses provide a more resilient immunity, as viral escape would potentially require coordinated multiple mutations across epitopes \cite{Scheid2009, Yu2022}. {We observe that in the majority of cases, these titer fluctuations are well described by extreme value statistics.
 This implies that the immune response is generally dominated by a few of the strongest antibody clonotypes, consistent with molecular-level studies \cite{Wine2013, Lee2016}, {suggesting a narrow neutralization capability that is not robust to escape variants}.}

 Only for the neutralization titers of post-vaccinated adults were the fluctuations not captured by extreme value statistics.
-We argued that this was due to the antibody repertoire being strengthened through affinity maturation, meaning the neutralization of the virus became a collective effort across many high-affinity antibody clonotypes. {This is in contrast to what might be observed from clonal bursting in a single germinal center, where a single high-affinity clonotype is expanded to provide a strong immune response \cite{Victora2022,DeWitt2025}.
+We argued that this was due to the antibody repertoire being strengthened through selective B cell activation meaning the neutralization of the virus became a collective effort across many high-affinity antibody clonotypes. {This is in contrast to what might be observed from clonal bursting in a single germinal center, where a single high-affinity clonotype is expanded to provide a strong immune response \cite{Victora2022,DeWitt2025}.
 Our results are consistent with the idea of ``bet-hedging" during affinity maturation \cite{Zhang2014, DiNiro2015, Kuraoka2016, Chardes2022, Hagglof2023, Chen2023, Sprumont2023, Yang2023, Schiepers2024}, where immune responses tend to expand multiple high-affinity clonotypes to maintain diversity in epitope specificity {through a multiplicity of germinal center reactions}.}

-{We proposed a mechanistic model for how affinity maturation could achieve this.
+In the Supplementary Information, we proposed a mechanistic model for how affinity maturation could also achieve this.
 Specifically, we showed how somatic hypermutation, affinity-based selection and the replacement of low-affinity antibody lineages by higher-affinity ones can lead to a tightening of $\PE$, the distribution of antibody affinities and serum composition.
 Without this turnover, the distribution $\PE$ would broaden due to both somatic hypermutation \cite{Pae2025} and selection pressures.
 Lineages that have high affinity, or improve it through random mutations, expand, while others are suppressed.
-Lineage turnover is crucial to realize the observed tightening of $\PE$: it is a constraint that future models of affinity maturation should consider.}
+Lineage turnover is crucial to realize the observed tightening of $\PE$: it is a constraint that future models of affinity maturation should consider: We remark that this turnover is necessary as an addition to the affinity maturation model of Ref.\,\cite{DeWitt2025} in order to recapitulate the observed narrowing of the distribution.